 This type of email is likely to get a higher response rate than a generic sales pitch because it demonstrates that you have a specific need that the prospective customer can help with and promises a limited time commitment.

 - “A meeting would be great!”

-This subject line clarifies what you’re asking for while still sounding friendly and casual.
-The recipient will understand that there’s no pressure to respond immediately or to commit.
+This subject line clarifies your request while still sounding friendly and casual.
+The recipient will understand there’s no pressure to respond immediately or commit.

 - “A meeting to see if we’re a good fit?”

 It’s specific enough to let the recipient know what the email is about, but it’s short and has a call to action.
 It also raises curiosity; who wouldn’t want to find out if they’re a good fit?

 This shows that you’re interested in understanding the potential client’s needs and want to see if your product or service is a good fit.
 Plus, it’s short and to the point—no need for flowery language or long-winded explanations.

 - “Is there a time we can meet?”

 This is a practical way to get a meeting request across without sounding too pushy.
 It shows that you’re interested in meeting with the person but that you’re also flexible on when that meeting takes place.